chiragdhawan07/todo-list/README.md

 A simple yet effective **To-Do List application** built in Python for the command line — enhanced with emojis to make task management more fun and engaging! 🐍✨

-> 🎯 Perfect for showcasing your Python skills in file handling, control flow, and CLI-based user interaction — a great addition to any beginner portfolio or resume.

 ---

 ## 🔧 Features